Born from ridiculous contrasts, high fantasy and lowbrow humor, one note jokes and epic book series, comes the four volumes of Captain Rob!

 Once he was alone, he heard nothing but the creaking of the rope and the distant rush of water.
 He looked out over the edge again.
 He hadn’t even started yet, but the extra weight of Finick made him feel heavy.
 He examined himself.
 There was no leaving behind his mist clothing.
 The rope would allow him a sort of rebirth, but he didn’t take that so literally as to set foot on the ground naked.
 He wiggled his sword.

 Swordplay was a tradition in the mist, one that Alast had not been allowed to forego.
 He took lessons three times a rinse with the other young men.
 Fighting in the mist had its own set of rules.
 Blades were to be silently swung about in the air to probe for enemies and their weapons.
 The wielder was instructed to constantly back up and change position in case an unseen foe was to thrust a spear through the fog and into their heart.
 Alast had always been in the middle of his class.
 The weapon never felt natural; it was never his choice to wield it.
 Its grip was meant for his grandfather’s hands, as it was forged for him.
 Alast’s hands were too small.
-When he was practicing the back steps built into the mist technique he often fell and cut himself on his own blade.
+When he practiced the back steps built into the mist technique he often fell and cut himself on his own blade.
 He couldn’t avoid seeing it as a parasite drinking his red life away.

 It was forged here, he thought.
 It’s tainted by their stupidity.
 I wonder… If those proliths destroy the town, will the mist remain?
-If the people scatter will it go as well?
+If the folk scatter will it go as well?
 Or will it stay, clinging to objects like this.
 Holding fast to the relics of fools.
 I’ll be rid of it.
 I’ll take no more of the cursed fog with me than I have to.

 Alast unhooked the sword and sheath from his belt and let it clatter to the floor.
 He couldn’t go without any means of defending himself, so he went over to the stone chest where the food was stored and searched it.
 He found a long fillet knife with a solid handle, wrapped it in cloth, and tucked it into his belt.
 It was much shorter than the sword but was undoubtedly sharper.
 Alast had neglected to hone his blade’s edge for nearly two washes.
 He kicked the sword away.
 It was the essence of his old life: dull in every way.
 He cursed his home.
 The blackness of the cave ate up his insults, not even giving enough of them back for an echo.
 It would keep them for now and let them germinate in the dark into sickly blooms even things like Knobby wouldn’t eat.